Passport to English Logo

 More Practice

-A thank you note for an interview should include the following information.
+A post-interview thank you note should include the following information.

-Pretend that you just finished an interview.
+Pretend that you just returned from an interview.
 Write a thank you note.

 Writing

-Imagine that you are in an interview.
-The interviewer just asked you why they should hire you.
-Describe your work experience, skills, personality traits, etc. that make you a great employee.
+Imagine you're in a job interview.
+The interviewer has just asked why they should hire you.
+Describe your work experience, skills, personality, etc., that make you a good employee.

 Next